 T: Good!
 Miss a meal a day if you have to, to save up for the trip!

 Me: Gosh, 2013 is going to end.
 I am rewinding to the December of 1995, when we were walking from my place to yours, singing loudly!
-Ah, then later – we partied and danced.
+Ah, then later – we partied like it was already 1999 and danced.
 Chaka Demus & Pliers.
 Friday Evening.
 What fun!

 T: Remember the first song we heard by them?
 Tease me!
 We’ve come a long way, babe!